Chart Color Schemes

 The labour market in Taroona - Bonnet Hill shows considerable strength compared to most other Australian regions

-Taroona - Bonnet Hill has a highly educated workforce with strong representation in professional services.
-Its unemployment rate is 2.0% as of June 2025.
+Taroona - Bonnet Hill has a highly educated workforce with professional services well represented.
+The unemployment rate as of June 2025 is 2.0%.

-The area has 1,835 residents employed, with an unemployment rate of 2.2%, which is below Greater Hobart's rate of 4.1%.
-Workforce participation is similar to Greater Hobart at 61.6%.
+In this period, 1835 residents are employed while the unemployment rate is 2.2% below Greater Hobart's rate of 4.1%.
+Workforce participation is similar to Greater Hobart's 61.6%.
 Leading employment industries include education & training, health care & social assistance, and professional & technical services.
 The area specializes in education & training with an employment share 1.8 times the regional level.

 Frequently Asked Questions - Employment